 Question: If I am accepted to the EFA-DT, when will I receive the Doctoral Tutorial stipend?

-Answer: You will receive the stipend (€1,000 EUR) after and if the conference takes place in Amsterdam.
+Answer: You will receive the stipend (€1,000 EUR) after the conference takes place in Bratislava.
 This EFA support is intended to help cover travel expenses and registration to the EFA Annual Meeting, as well as EFA membership for the current year.

 Question: If I am accepted to the Doctoral Tutorial, when am I expected to be present at the conference location?

 Question: If I am accepted to the EFA-DT, can I get a travel grant?

 Answer: No. Students accepted to the Doctoral Tutorial are not eligible to receive the new travel grant.
-They will receive the stipend after and if the conference takes place in Amsterdam.
+They will receive the stipend after and if the conference takes place in Slovakia.

 For more information about the Doctoral Tutorial click here